RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 is, by looking at the keyboard constantly and lifting my fingers high enough off the keyboard that I could see the letters.

+Muscle memory is important to my usage of Emacs too, and it builds heavily on my Dvorak muscle memory.
+Emacs has a (deserved) reputation for having a somewhat absurd number of key bindings.
+Trying to remember them directly would be a monumental task.
+Instead, the most commonly used key bindings migrate quickly from the realm of conscious thought to muscle memory.
+I didn't even notice this happening until I started trying to teach a friend of mine to use Emacs.
+Some of the commands that I use I know only by their location on the keyboard.
+Given that I type in Dvorak and the keys are labeled in QWERTY this means that the actual character I'm pressing is pretty opaque.